 Alongside the musical learning, this piece will be the jumping off point for contextual discussions: we are taking the opportunity to educate ourselves, and the young people in our community, to be alive to a range of viewpoints and stories, and equip them with an understanding to foster a more equal way forward in the sector.
 Diversity in orchestral music is absolutely central to this generation of young people, the future they want, and the future they hope to forge together.

 We are sharing some of these tools alongside a multi-tracked performance of Mighty River and our own creative responses on this page, as well as our social media channels.
 You can follow our activity at #NYOMightyRiver.

-We are delighted to be sharing a Mighty River of music at the Southbank Centre this October.
+We were delighted to be sharing a Mighty River of music at the Southbank Centre in October 2020.
 Over lockdown, our musicians immersed themselves in learning more about the context and history of music by Black composers, and researched music by a wider range of compositional voices to share with others.
-A small group of our musicians will come together on 24 October to play Mighty River by Errollyn Wallen, and a selection of music they have learnt and loved over lockdown, live, in the Royal Festival Hall.
-The performance itself will take place on 24 October without an audience, and will be broadcast on BBC Radio 3 on Thursday 29 October from 8.30pm.
-We are really pleased to be joined by conductor and former-NYO bassist Kwamé Ryan, and musician and activist, Jermain Jackman, for a special performance of Amazing Grace.
+A small group of our musicians came together on 24 October 2020 to play Mighty River by Errollyn Wallen, and a selection of music they have learnt and loved over lockdown, live, in the Royal Festival Hall.
+The performance took place without an audience, and was broadcast on BBC Radio 3.
+We were really pleased to be joined by conductor and former-NYO bassist Kwamé Ryan, and musician and activist, Jermain Jackman, for a special performance of Amazing Grace.